asutton/beaker/beaker/frontend/second/README.md

-The grammar for this language is:
+The file extension for this language is `.bkr2`.
+The compiler can also be run with `-language second`.
+The grammar is:

 ```
 file: